Overview

 value or advisability of investing in or selling securities, analyses and reports concerning such

-matters as companies, industries, economic trends and political factors, or services incidental to
+matters as companies, industries, economic trends and political factors, or services incidental

-executing securities trades, including clearance, settlement and custody; and
+to executing securities trades, including clearance, settlement and custody; and

-a broker-dealer’s ability to provide services to accommodate special transaction needs, such as
+a broker-dealer’s ability to provide services to accommodate special transaction needs, such

-particularly where clients have a previous relationship with such qualified custodians.
+and assets, particularly where clients have a previous relationship with such qualified custodians.

 Client Directed Brokerage

-Generally, in the absence of specific instructions to the contrary, for brokerage accounts that clients engage
+Generally, in the absence of specific instructions to the contrary, for brokerage accounts that clients

-in the accounts.
-This discretion includes the authority, without prior notice to the client, to buy and sell
+transactions placed in the accounts.
+This discretion includes the authority, without prior notice to the

-securities for the client’s account and establish and affect securities transactions through the BD/Custodian
+client, to buy and sell securities for the client’s account and establish and affect securities transactions

-of the client’s account or other broker-dealers selected by SIG.
-In selecting a broker-dealer to execute a
+through the BD/Custodian of the client’s account or other broker-dealers selected by SIG.
+In selecting a

-client’s securities transactions, SIG seeks prompt execution of orders at favorable prices.
+broker-dealer to execute a client’s securities transactions, SIG seeks prompt execution of orders at

-A client, however, may instruct SIG to custody his/her account at a specific broker-dealer and/or direct some
+A client, however, may instruct SIG to custody his/her account at a specific broker-dealer and/or direct

-custodian fees, if any, are comparable to those that would result if SIG exercised its discretion in selecting the
+capabilities, and custodian fees, if any, are comparable to those that would result if SIG exercised its

-broker-dealer to execute the transactions.
-Directing brokerage to a particular broker-dealer may involve the
+discretion in selecting the broker-dealer to execute the transactions.
+Directing brokerage to a particular

-following disadvantages to a directed brokerage client:
+broker-dealer may involve the following disadvantages to a directed brokerage client:

 SIG’s ability to negotiate commission rates and other terms on behalf of such clients could be